Essential Music Festival Packing List

 - Hand sanitizer

 - Emergen-C – Take a packet a for a few days before the festival begins to give your immune system a little boost.
+The sleepless nights during the festival can wreck havoc on your body.

 - Claritin – If you’re like me and trees hate you.